princekr77/AI-Resume-analyser/README.md

 ## 📌 Why This Project?
 This project helps job seekers improve their resumes using AI-driven insights.
 It increases the chances of passing ATS systems used by companies and makes resumes stronger for recruiters.

-## 👨‍💻 Author
-Developed by Rudra Pratap Singh using Python, Streamlit, and Google Gemini AI.